Chapter Three: Residence

 "Faster than what?"
 Dr. Patel asked.

 Julian looked at the narrow aisle between the chairs for a moment.
 "My parents work two jobs each.
-Everything they have, they pushed systems to get.
-Systems that weren't designed with them in mind, for people that have to scrape to live and still send pesos back home.
+Everything they have, they pushed systems to get; systems that weren't designed with them in mind, for people that have to scrape to live and still send pesos back home.
 They're good at it."
 He paused.
 "I already move at a different speed than they do.
 Not better, just different.
-And I can feel that gap widening."
+And I can feel that gap widening.
+After Catalyst, I don't know what it looks like."
+He let the sentence finish there rather than where it had been going.

 At last the girl from the wall raised her hand.
 "Aisha," she said, by way of introduction, in a tone that suggested she was offering the name rather than required to give it.
 "I don't think I'm afraid it will take something from me."

-Dr. Patel tilted her head very slightly.
+Dr. Patel tilted her head.
 "No?"

 Theo had stopped looking at his hands.